hridaypatil/Shopi-E-Commerce-Web-App-BHARAT-GO/README.md

 3️⃣ Start the Development Server npm run dev

-📝 Notes

-User authentication (login/signup) is not implemented Cart and order data are stored using browser localStorage Refreshing the page will retain cart and order history
+📝 Notes This project does not include user authentication All cart and order data is stored using browser localStorage Refreshing the page will retain cart and order history

-This project focuses on frontend functionality only

 👨‍💻 Author Hridaynath Patil GitHub: https://github.com/hridaypatil